BabyFnord/update_wekan/README.md

 # update_wekan

 [WeKan](https://wekan.github.io) is an open-source kanban board.
-This script automates updates of installations hosted on Uberspace 7, and is being tested with every new WeKan version, and updated if necessary.
-A good practice is to be aware of major changes in WeKan's dependencies like Node.js before starting the script, as some prerequisites—like in the case of Node.js— switching major versions like v12.x to v14.x _could_ break other apps on your server, which the script cannot be aware of.
+This script automates updating a bundle-based WeKan instance hosted on Uberspace 7.
+To install WeKan in the first place, see [this guide](https://lab.uberspace.de/guide_wekan.html).

 NOTA BENE
-Please note, that with the changes introduced (around 2022) in the way WeKan handles attachments, and the reported transitional problems, updating and (re-)starting WeKan now has changed significantly. update_wekan3 works at this time, but you might need to run the script a couple of times until a successful connection to the code server is established.
-Use at your own risk, yet is is unlikely any harm would be done to an existing installation.
-If you like to chime in and help in completing the script, you are most welcome!
+This script is _work in progress_ and WeKan is frequently being updated.
+Some introduced changes to WeKan were quite problematic when run as a bundle-install on U7, the script now provides workarounds for a robust instance.
+Some previous features of the script are broken, I'll fix them when I have the time and knowledge to do so.

+Be aware it _might_ happen that a new version won't run at first, needs some fixes to the startup-script or whatever 🤷🏻‍♂️.
+Preventing a failover, the script puts each installed version into its own subfolder and creates a symlink `current` to be referenced elsewhere (ie. for [Document Root](https://manual.uberspace.de/web-documentroot/)).
+If a new version won't run, you can simply revert the symlink to a previous version, and run the startup-script again.
+Use at your own risk.
+Yet is is unlikely any harm would be done to an existing installation.

 ## Getting started

 ### Requirements

-A working WeKan instance.
-To install WeKan in the first place, see [this guide](https://lab.uberspace.de/guide_wekan.html).
+A working WeKan instance to be found at `~/wekan/` and working Node.js 14.21.3.
+The latter is unsupported (EOL) on Uberspace 7, you need to manually install it.
+The workaround is to put Node.js 14.21.3 at `~/opt/node14.21.3` and instead of building `fibers` (which will fail at startup time), and to copy the required Node `fibers` from a previous version v6.86 into the downloaded WeKan folder.
+The adapted startup-script and fibers version will be provided at a later stage …

 ### Get update_wekan